abondar24/ServerlessAI/ImageRecognition/README.md

 Serverless application based on Amazon Recognition for cats images recognition.

-The app constists of serveral lambda-based services.
+The app consists of several lambda-based services.

-## Services
+## Lambda Services

 1. Crawler - cralws incoming image from html.
 2. Analyzer - calls AWS rekognition and writes output.json with results.

+## Non-Lambda Service
-3. Recognition Service - calls aws to start analysis and to get results.
+1. Recognition Service - calls aws to start analysis and to get results.

 ## Build and deploy lambda